+Academic Misconduct:

-Academic Misconduct: The College of Education's Honesty statement: The University Academic Honesty Code and the Rules and Regulations pertaining to Cheating will apply to this class.
-EDMD 3300 Honesty statement: All acts of dishonesty (including, but not limited to: giving or receiving assistance on exams or guizzes, acts of plagiarism, submitting work completed by another individual) in any work constitute academic misconduct.
+The College of Education's Honesty statement: The University Academic Honesty Code Rules and Regulations pertaining to Cheating will apply to this class.

+EDMD 3300 Honesty statement: All acts of dishonesty (including, but not limited to: giving or receiving assistance on exams or quizzes, acts of plagiarism, submitting work completed by another individual) in any work constitute academic misconduct.
 The University Academic Honesty Code will be followed in the event of academic misconduct.
-Acts of dishonesty in any work will result in a grade of zero (0) for the affected assignment for all parties involved.
-See the Student Policy eHandbook for more specific information.
-Each instructor will provide specific information regarding what constitutes acceptable and unacceptable practice regarding use of the work from others to the students of each class.
-Students who have questions regarding the acceptability of any action dealing with classrelated work should contact the instructor prior to submitting the work for credit.
+Acts of dishonesty in any work will result in a grade of "Pending" (PE) for the affected assignment for all parties involved until such time as the matter is resolved as per university policy.
+See the Student Policy eHandbook for more specific information. (https://sites.auburn.edu/admin/universitypolicies/Policies/

+AcademicHonestyCode.pdf) Each instructor will provide specific information regarding what constitutes acceptable and unacceptable practice regarding use of the work from others to the students of each class.
+Students who have questions regarding the acceptability of any action dealing with class-related work should contact the instructor prior to submitting the work for credit.
 Once the work has been submitted for evaluation and/or credit to the instructor, academic honesty standards will be applied to the work and the student.

 Computer Security: In order to maintain the computers so that they are available for all students as they are needed, the College of Education & the LRC has a NO Food or Drink policy.
 This means that food and drink should not be brought in to the LRC at any time.
-Bottled water with a secure cap, not a cup with a straw, is acceptable.
 Students are expected to adhere to this policy.